 Unpopular opinion: any notebook can be a journal.

 Just get a simple notebook.
-It doesn’t need to be good-looking or fancy because what matters is the content and what you make of it.
-Yet, what’s essential is being comfortable with this new journal.
+What’s essential is being comfortable with this new journal.
 Make it feel like home, like a cozy safe place.
-Or you can make your own!

 For instance, I always check this first!
 I make sure that the pages, the lines, and the colors match my vibes so that I can trust this journal and hold it close to my heart.